 It’s nearly that time again, when our latest #UofStirling graduands gather together, don their swanky robes and strut their stuff across stage, head held high, as their name is proudly read out loud for all to hear, knowing that when you step off that stage, you are now a GRADUATE (*cheering, applause, flowers being thrown on stage etc.*)

-Yes, Tuesday 25rd June marks the start of our 2019 Summer Graduation, the culmination of your time at the University of Stirling and your chance to make memories that will stay with you for a lifetime.
+Yes, 22 November is Winter Graduation, the culmination of your time at the University of Stirling and your chance to make memories that will stay with you for a lifetime.

 In 2019, virtually everyone has an amazing camera in their pockets in the form of their smartphones and we love seeing everyones snaps on graduation day.
 So, being the helpful bunch we are we’ve pulled together a quick list of some of the top photo spots around campus to remember your big day and share it with the world.
 So take out your phones (or film cameras if you’re the retro/hipster type) and read on for our top suggestions.
 Cheese! 📸